 In 2021, the FASB issued ASU No. 2021-08, Accounting for Contract Assets and Contract Liabilities from Contracts with Customers ("ASU 2021-08"), which requires that an entity recognize and measure contract assets and contract liabilities acquired in a business combination in accordance with ASC Topic 606, Revenue from Contracts with Customers ("ASC 606").
-Generally, this should result in recognized and measurement of contract assets and contract liabilities at carryover value consistent with how they were recognized and measured in the acquired company's financial statements, providing consistent recognition and enhanced comparability with revenue contracts with customers not acquired in a business combination.
-Prior to adoption of ASU 2021-08, an acquirer generally recognized contract assets and contract liabilities acquired in a business combination at fair value on the acquisition date.
+Generally, this should result in recognition and measurement of contract assets and contract liabilities at carryover value consistent with how they were recognized and measured in the acquired company's financial statements, providing consistent recognition and enhanced comparability with revenue contracts with customers not acquired in a business combination of ASU 2021-08, an acquirer generally recognized contract assets and contract liabilities acquired in a business combination at fair value on the acquisition date.
 For public entities, ASU 2021-08 is effective for fiscal years beginning after December 15, 2022, including interim periods within those fiscal years.
 Early adoption is permitted, including adoption in an interim period.
+Entities are required to apply a prospective transition approach upon adoption, unless early adoption occurs in an interim period.
 The Company adopted ASU 2021-08 effective January 1, 2022, with prospective application to business combinations occurring after adoption, and the adoption did not have a material impact on the Company's consolidated financial statements.

 In 2021, the FASB issued ASU No. 2021-05, Leases (Topic 842): Lessors - Certain Leases with Variable Lease Payments ("ASU 2021-05"), which amends the lease classification requirements for lessors with certain leases containing variable payments.
 A lessor is to classify and account for a lease with variable lease payments that do not depend on an index or a rate as an operating lease if the lease would have been classified as a sales-type lease or a direct financing lease and the lessor would have otherwise recognized a day-one loss.
 For public entities, ASU 2021-05 is effective for fiscal years beginning after December 15, 2021, including interim periods within those fiscal years, with early adoption permitted.
-Entities that have adopted ASC Topic 842, Leases ("ASC Topic 842"), prior to the issuance of ASU 2021-05 may apply this update either retrospectively to leases that commenced or were modified on or after the adoption of ASC Topic 842 or prospectively to leases that commence or are modified on or after the date the entity first applies ASU 2021-05.
-The Company adopted ASU 2021-05 effective January 1, 2022, with prospective application to leases commencing or modified thereafter, and the adoption did not have a material impact on its consolidated financial statements.
+Entities that have adopted ASC Topic 842, Leases ("ASC Topic 842"), prior to the issuance of ASU 2021-05 may apply this update either retrospectively to leases that commenced or were modified on or after the adoption of ASC Topic 842 2021-05.
+The Company adopted ASU 2021-05 effective for fiscal years 1, 2022, with prospective application to leases commencing or modified thereafter, and the adoption did not have a material impact on its consolidated financial statements.